Reading time: 9 min.

 Hair grafts are tiny clusters of follicles that are extracted from one area of the head and implanted in thinning areas.
 They look like this:

-Close up photos of extracted grafts containing 3-4 hair follicles
+Close up image of extracted hair grafts

 Grafts are usually made up of groups of 2-5 healthy hair follicles.
 They’re also known as follicular units.